 Unmatched Beauty and Versatility from the Masters of Hand-Crafted Metal

 From the Chrysler Building in New York City to the Rolex Submariner watch, few metals combine the timeless beauty, strength and durability of stainless steel.
-Thompson Traders©, the source for original pieces of exquisite beauty and craftsmanship for the kitchen and bath, have expanded its hand-crafted designs to include a stainless steel collection.
+Thompson©, the source for original pieces of exquisite beauty and craftsmanship for the kitchen and bath, have expanded its hand-crafted designs to include a stainless steel collection.

-Stainless steel sinks are not new to the kitchen market, but the Thompson Traders collection marks a uniquely creative departure from the design aesthetic typically associated with the material.
+Stainless steel sinks are not new to the kitchen market, but the Thompson collection marks a uniquely creative departure from the design aesthetic typically associated with the material.

 Expanding the Thompson Aesthetic

-Known among designers for hammered copper sinks and bathtubs designed by Thompson and handmade by artisans in the coppersmithing center of Santa Clara del Cobre, Mexico, Thompson Traders worked hard to successfully translate their distinctive aesthetic to stainless steel.
+Known among designers for hammered copper sinks and bathtubs designed by Thompson and handmade by artisans in the coppersmithing center of Santa Clara del Cobre, Mexico, Thompson worked hard to successfully translate their distinctive aesthetic to stainless steel.

 “We spent two years and over ten thousand hours developing the plans and adapting the tools to bring our mastery of design, hand-hammering and finishing to our new stainless steel sinks,” shares Thompson.

 Made from 18-gauge high-grade 18/8 stainless steel, the new collection of hand-hammered stainless steel sinks offers performance and durability unrivaled by nickel and other materials.
 Its stain and corrosion resistant properties provide durable, iconic design pieces to be enjoyed for years.

 Designed by Thompson, the hand-hammered stainless steel collection includes seven different kitchen and prep/bar sinks.
 Created in part to meet homeowners’ desires of coordinating materials and finishes with appliances, but to also provide a durable, light-weight material that retains its finish, through recommended care.